 The Commission has celebrated Human Rights Day with an Oration since 2001.
 As an annual event held on or around 10 December, the Human Rights Oration aims to highlight human rights issues as they apply to the everyday lives of Victorians.
 Each year we invite prominent speakers in different fields to present their perspective on human rights (see a list of previous speakers).

-This year we are expanding the celebrations to hold Victoria's first Human Rights Week from Monday 4 to Sunday 10 December 2017.
+This year we are celebrating Victoria's Human Rights Week from Monday 10 to Sunday 16 December 2018.

-The theme for Human Rights Week 2017 is ‘Human rights start with you’.
-It's a simple but important message – each of us has a part to play in ensuring the principles of freedom, respect, equality and dignity are alive in our workplaces, schools, communities, even among our friends and families.
+The theme for Human Rights Week is 'Human rights start with you'.
+It’s a simple but important message – each of us has a part to play in ensuring the principles of freedom, respect, equality and dignity are alive in our communities, our workplaces, our sports and social groups, even in our own lives, among our friends and families.

 What's on during Human Rights Week?